zonca/zonca.github.io-source/content/2017-09-06-continous-integration-travis-ci-github.md

 * Check the Travis-CI documentation for advanced configuration options
 * Now push these changes to your fork of the main repository  and then create a Pull Request to the main repository
 * Go to <https://travis-ci.org/YOUR_ORGANIZATION/YOUR_REPO> to check the build status and the log
+* Once your Pull Request passes the tests, merge it to the main repository so that also the master branch will be tested for all future commits.

 ## Python example